False Arrest And Police Brutality In The Bronx & New York City

 - The improper use of police dogs

 - The improper use of deadly force

 It is vital to understand that police brutality and excessive force are wrong even if you are eventually charged with or convicted of a crime or crimes.
 Being guilty of a crime does not mean that you deserved the excessive use of force or any of its consequences.
 In fact, many police officers are involved in these types of misconduct because they believe that their victims will be too embarrassed to speak up.
-Don’t let this happen to you: Call an attorney today and tell your story.
+Don’t let this happen to you: Call a New York false arrest lawyer today and tell your story.